QuGAN: A Quantum State Fidelity based Generative Adversarial Network: QuGAN Evaluation

-Moreover, to evaluate the models, we use Hellinger Distance~\cite{nikulin2001hellinger} to compare the generated distribution and original data sets.
-Hellinger distance is a popular metric to quantify the similarity between two probability distributions.
+To evaluate the models, we use {\em Hellinger Distance}~\cite{nikulin2001hellinger} as our key metric to compare the generated distribution and original data sets.
+Hellinger distance is a popular tool to quantify the similarity between two probability distributions and encompasses the difference in two distributions.